Bypass navigation bar

 Other Degree and Certificate Options

-information, see a chart of our degree plans by college or visit our credit programs home page.
+See a ee a chart of degree plans by college or visit our credit programs home page.

 The center’s high-tech equipment includes:

 Professional Organizations Students are eligible to join the American Association of Medical Assistants, the Texas Society of Medical Assistants and the Dallas Chapter of the Texas Society of Medical Assistants at a special student rate.
 Students who join these organizations find that the interaction with practicing, professional medical assistants is helpful in finding employment, engaging in meaningful dialogue and learning from those in the field.

 Medical Assisting faculty members not only have advanced degrees but also have professional experience, so they can relate to the challenges you will face in school and in the job market.
 Instructors work with you one-on-one, helping you to make the most of your Medical Assisting education.
 See profiles of some of our Medical Assisting faculty.